inaimathi/langnostic/posts/new-keyboard.md

 I got something yesterday

-<iframe width="420" height="315" src="http://www.youtube.com/embed/vuymT9lglJo" frameborder="0" allowfullscreen></iframe><a name="note-Thu-Jan-19-125059EST-2012"></a>[|1|](#foot-Thu-Jan-19-125059EST-2012)
+<iframe width="420" height="315" src="http://www.youtube.com/embed/vuymT9lglJo" frameborder="0" allowfullscreen></iframe>

+> EDIT: I no longer have a YouTube account.
+The above video _used_ to show the unboxing of a [Happy Hacking 2 Lite keyboard](http://pfuca-store.stores.yahoo.net/haphackeylit1.html)

 It's awesome.
 Not only is it about 1/3 the size of my current [Microsoft-made behemoth](http://www.newegg.ca/Product/Product.aspx?Item=N82E16823109160&cm_re=microsoft_keyboard-_-23-109-160-_-Product), but it types better too.
-As in the key action is much smoother, and hitting the spacebar takes exactly as much effort as hitting a regular key (my HP mini managed this too, but the space on that MS ergonomic board is noticeably harder to press down than any of the others).
+As in the key action is much smoother, and hitting the spacebar takes exactly as much effort as hitting a regular key[^hp-mini].

+[^hp-mini]: My HP mini managed this too, but the space on that MS ergonomic board is noticeably harder to press down than any of the others.

 Now that I've had a chance to compare these two IRL, I have to say that the [Apple mini-keyboards](http://store.apple.com/ca/product/MB869LL/A?fnode=MTY1NDA1Mg&mco=MTA4Mzc5NDY) are really no substitute.
 They have the standard apple spring system, which isn't terrible, but it's nowhere near as good.
 That's a clear win for the Happy Hacking Lite 2.

 The layout choices are really personal preference.
-The ESC key on HH is where ` is on the Mac, the area around the \ is a little shuffled so that Delete ends up directly above return (which doesn't usually bother me since I've been trying to prefer backward-word-kill to backspace), and the Alt and Cmd keys switched places.
+The `ESC` key on HH is where \` is on the Mac, the area around the `\` is a little shuffled so that Delete ends up directly above return (which doesn't usually bother me since I've been trying to prefer `backward-word-kill` to backspace), and the `Alt`/`Cmd` keys switched places.
 That last one is a problem, but they give you a switch at the back of the keyboard to reverse their positions back to keyboard standard.
 I just used it and am thinking no more about it.
-The other active switch on my little keyboard is the one that makes the Delete key act as backspace.
-(Even though I use backward-word-kill, it's still more common to backspace than to delete).
+The other active switch on my little keyboard is the one that makes the Delete key act as backspace[^even-though].

+[^even-though]: Even though I use backward-word-kill, it's still more common to backspace than to delete.

 I am keeping the mac keyboard for the Mac though; the OS X version of HH2 has an elephant-style return key which I dislike, so I'm not about to shell out another $100 bucks for one (I may eventually burn $300 or so to get my hands on a [Happy Hacking 2 Pro](http://www.amazon.com/Happy-Hacking-Keyboard-Professional2-Black/dp/B000EXZ0VC/ref=sr_1_2?ie=UTF8&s=electronics&qid=1267677806&sr=8-2), but not any time soon).